upperlinecode/CS-and-the-City-Curriculum/data/segmenting.md

 Some questions can be answered simply by sorting data.
 For instance:

-- Who is the heaviest Olympic athelete ever, and what is their weight?
+- Who is the heaviest Olympic athlete ever, and what is their weight?
 Who is the lightest, and what is their weight?
 - Who is the oldest Olympic athlete ever, and what is their age?
 Who is the youngest, and what is their age?
 - Who is the tallest Olympic athlete ever, and what is their height?
 Who is the shortest, and what is their height?